 Batteries: They are sources of electromotive force (emf).
-They are circuit elements that maintain a more or less constant voltage between their terminals.
-Inside the battery, a chemical reaction takes place to maintain the potential different between the terminals.
-The chemical reaction overcomes the electrostatic tendency for positive charge to move from the positive to the negative terminal through the battery.
+The are circuit elements that maintain a more or less constant voltage between their terminals.
+Inside the battery, a chemical rnx takes place to maintain the potential different between the terminals.
+The chemical rnx overcomes the electrostatic tendency for positive charge to move from the positive to the negative terminal through the battery.
+As current flows through the battery, the chemical rnx moves positive charges from the negative to the positive.